General Surgery

 • When to arrive for your procedure

 When you enter our operating room, we try to make you feel as comfortable as possible.
 The operating room is a clinical, controlled environment where your surgery will take place.
-One of the first things we do is greet you and introduce the team that will be taking care of you during your procedure.
-We’ll then make sure you’re as comfortable as possible by providing an extra pillow or warm blanket.
-Your anesthesia will begin to set in, and the surgical team will begin their work.
+One of the first things we do is greet you and introduce the team taking care of you during your procedure.
+We’ll then ensure you’re as comfortable as possible by providing an extra pillow or warm blanket.
+Your anesthesia will begin, and the surgical team will begin their work.
 During the course of the procedure, we’ll keep your family updated on how the surgery is progressing.
-Once the surgery is complete, you’ll be moved to our post-operative care unit where you will begin surgery recovery.
+Once the surgery is complete, you’ll be moved to our post-operative care unit, where you will begin surgery recovery.

 Our main goal is to meet your healthcare needs and get you back on the road to recovery as soon as possible.
-But some patients may require more closely monitored care after surgery.
-If you are admitted to our facility to stay the night after surgery, we work to keep you comfortable, safe and back home as soon as possible.
+However, some patients may require more closely monitored care after surgery.
+If you are admitted to our facility to stay the night after surgery, we will work to keep you comfortable and safe and get you home as soon as possible.

 Recent News & Resources